Eventus

 What’s going on?

-To make Eventus available to another user on the same computer, please close SAS and copy the following files from the first user's My SAS Files folder (typically something like My Documents\My SAS Files\9.1) to the next user's My SAS Files folder:
+Please close SAS and copy the following files from the first user's My SAS Files folder (typically something like Documents\My SAS Files\9.2) to the next user's My SAS Files folder:

 formats.sas7bcat